cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 # Obsidian.MD:

 ### [**OrphanAdopter**](/OrphanAdopter/)
-Utility to help link connections between orphan files.
+Utility to help link connections for orphan files.
 Allows you to compile a bunch of page links directly into your clipboard with some post-processing.

-It is very dynamic but can be slow - it uses a lot of Javascript and has to query every single page in your vault.
+It is fairly useful and dynamic, but can be very slow and laggy - it uses a lot of Javascript and has to query every single page in your vault.

 ### [**File management queries**](/FileManagementQueries/)
 Simple DataView queries but with advanced URI links.
 Very useful for vault housekeeping and to manage newly-created files.